eldredgj10/eldredgj10/README.md

 - 👋 Hi, I’m Jeanette Eldredge
-- 👀 I’m interested in Special Eductation technology.
+- 👀 I’m interested in Special Eductation Technology.
 - 🌱 I’m currently learning Javascript and Python.
-- 💞️ I’m looking to collaborate on project to help benefit others.
+- 💞️ I’m looking to collaborate on projects to help benefit others.
 - 📫 How to reach me: eld18001@byui.edu

 <!---